dealhouse/Woodland-Conservation-SMB/README.md

 - You will be prompted to enter a username, email, and password.
 Use these to login to Wagtail.

 - You can access the wagtail admin at localhost:8001/cms, and you will be redirected to the login.

+- Check /backend/.env for current admin and password information.